nejcpintar/curriculumvitae/README.md

 This is a program that outputs my CV

 #But, I just want to see your CV
-If you're a developer and have the latest XCode installed just clone and build the project.
-If you are not, here's a formatted copy of the output:
+If you're a developer, want to review my coding style and have the latest XCode installed, you can just clone and build the project.
+Otherwise, here's a formatted copy of the output:

 ##Nejc Pintar